House committee issues subpoenas for Epstein files and depositions with the Clintons

 “Today was an important step forward in our fight for transparency regarding the Epstein files and our dedication to seeking justice for the victims," said Democratic Reps.
 Robert Garcia, the top Democrat on the committee, and Summer Lee, who initiated the subpoena, in a joint statement.
 “Now, we must continue putting pressure on the Department of Justice until we actually receive every document.”

-While several former presidents, including Trump, have faced congressional subpoenas, none has ever appeared before lawmakers under compulsion.
+Multiple former presidents have voluntarily testified before Congress, but none has been compelled to do so.
+That history was invoked by Trump in 2022, between his first and second terms, when he faced a subpoena by the House committee investigating the deadly Jan.
+6, 2021, riot by a mob of his supporters at the U.S. Capitol.

+Lawyers for Trump resisted the subpoena, citing decades of legal precedent they said shielded an ex-president from being ordered to appear before Congress.
+The committee ultimately withdrew its subpoena.

-The committee had previously issues a subpoena for an interview with Maxwell, who had been serving a prison sentence in Florida for luring teenage girls to be sexually abused by the wealthy financier but was recently transferred to a Texas facility.
+The committee had previously issued a subpoena for an interview with Maxwell, who had been serving a prison sentence in Florida for luring teenage girls to be sexually abused by Epstein but was recently transferred to a Texas facility.

 However, Comer has indicated he is willing to delay that deposition until after the Supreme Court decides whether to hear an appeal to her conviction.
 She argues she was wrongfully prosecuted.